FAQ's

 Yes, marine cargo policies normally include "warehouse to warehouse" or "door to door" coverage, which means the goods are insured from the point of origination to the destination, including any land or air leg to destination, depending on the policy.

-Why is marine insurance important to global trade?
+Why is marine insurance crucial for global trade?

-Marine insurance protects a business from significant financial losses as the result of damaged, lost, or destroyed goods while in transit.
-Marine policies also fulfil contractual, or law requirements, such as trade agreements, to protect from losses.
-Marine insurance also supports supply chain security and stability.
+Marine insurance is crucial for global trade as it protects businesses from significant financial losses due to damaged, lost, or destroyed goods in transit.
+It also fulfills contractual and legal requirements, supports supply chain security, and ensures stability.

 How do you select a marine insurance policy?